 Tours - Guided tours are not currently being offered due to the COVID-19 pandemic.

 The Mansion and gardens may be visited by guided tours led by park staff.
 Tours are offered Memorial Day weekend through October 31.
 Special daily programs begin July 1st this year.
 Make advance reservations by calling 802-457-3368 ext 222.
 You can also make reservations in person at either the Billings Farm & Museum or at the National Park Carriage Barn Visitor Center.
 Tours are limited in size.
 Large groups need to call ahead for special arrangements.
 A tour fee is charged.
 Assisted Listening Devices are available for our tours.
 A ranger will carry a microphone and the needed participant will carry an earpiece.

+There is a small accessible parking area adjacent to the Mansion Garage.
+Visitors with mobility limitations wishing to explore the park’s historic grounds and gardens may call 802-457-3368 x0 daily between 10am and 4pm to be issued a parking pass and guided to this lot.
 Limited parking for visitors with disabilities is available near the Mansion and the National Park Carriage Barn Visitor Center.
 Parking passes and directions are available from the National Park staff at either visitor center.
 Both visitor centers and the Mansion are wheelchair accessible.
 Assisted Listening Devices are available for our tours.
 A ranger will carry a mike and the needed participant will carry an earpiece.

 Be alert for traffic when crossing the roads and in parking areas.
 Trails may have uneven footing.
 Swimming, wading, and fishing are not allowed in The Pogue.
 Dogs are welcome, but must be on leash at all times.
 Consult park staff for current park conditions.